 4. What About Rides for Bigger Kids and Adults?

 - Kids who are too old for Elmo but not ready for big coasters may like some of the water rides like Roman Rapids, Escape from Pompeii.
 Italy also has some good carnival rides that are more adventurous but not too scary — DaVinci’s Cradle, the Battering Ram, the Trade Wind, and the Catapult.
-In Ireland, Europe in the Air is a 4-D show ride that big kids enjoy — it’s right next to the pub.
-DarKastle is a haunted ride that has some twists and turns but is not a roller-coaster (avoid for little ones who scare easily though!)
+In Ireland, there is a new Busch Gardens VR ride opening in 2018 called Battle for Eire so get ready for something really cool — it’s right next to the pub.

 - Adventurous souls – Busch Gardens won’t let you down – LOVE, LOVE, LOVE Apollo’s Chariot at night (really good during Howl-O-Scream when it gets dark earlier), Griffon, Verbolten, Tempesto and the soon to be opened wooden roller coaster – InvadR!